 However, if you’ve been having trouble sleeping with no clear cause, it can be incredibly frustrating.
 You might wish for a miracle cure, but unfortunately that most likely won’t happen.

-“Insomnia doesn’t develop overnight and usually is not fixed overnight,” says Nathaniel Watson, M.D., co-director of the UW Medicine Sleep Center at Harborview Medical Center.
+“Insomnia doesn’t develop overnight and usually is not fixed overnight,” says Dr. Nathaniel Watson, co-director of the UW Medicine Sleep Center at Harborview Medical Center.

 If you have chronic insomnia, taking sleep aids may not be helpful long term, because they don’t actually address what’s causing your sleep disturbance.
 It might take some effort, but there are ways to improve your sleep without relying on medications.
 Here are Watson’s tips.